Parent Child Dedication

 Questions?
 Email Juanita.

-Parents, please fill out this card after you have watched the video below.
+Parents, please fill out this card after you have completed a dedication class or meeting.

 Dedication is a ceremony, where parents thank God for the child that He has blessed them with and make promises to Him to raise this child to know about Him.